JetBrains/kotlin-web-site/pages/docs/reference/native-overview.md

 # Interoperability

-Kotlin/Native supports two-way interoperability with Native world.
+Kotlin/Native supports two-way interoperability with the Native world.
-From one hand the compiler creates
+On one hand the compiler creates
 - an executable,
 - a static library,
 - a [dynamic library](/docs/tutorials/native/dynamic-libraries.html),
 - an [Apple framework](/docs/tutorials/native/apple-framework.html) for Swift and Objective-C

-That makes it easy to include the compiled Kotlin code from Kotlin/Native into existing projects written in C, C++, Swift, Objective-C and other languages.
+That makes it easy to include the compiled Kotlin code from Kotlin/Native into existing projects written in C, C++, Swift, Objective-C, and other languages.

-From the other hand, Kotlin/Native supports interoperability, and one may use their native library directly from Kotlin/Native.
+On the other hand, Kotlin/Native supports interoperability, and one may use their native library directly from Kotlin/Native.
 It supports:
 - [C Libraries](/docs/reference/native/c_interop.html), static or dynamic
 - [Objective-C/Swift](/docs/reference/native/objc_interop.html) two-way interop especially for macOS and iOS apps